The Field Pass

 If you are not able to climb to the landing safely by yourself then we regret we are unable to provide rides under those circumstances.

 Although most participants enjoy the unique experience of riding on the combine, be advised that riding on the combine's outside landing is noisy, and can also be a very dusty experience: a dusk mask and ear protection is strongly recommended (a dust mask and ear plugs will be provided).

 Early Bird Special: Riders with the lowest Combine Ticket number ride first.
 Numbers are assigned in chronological order when registration is completed.
 Depending on number of working combines or field configuration, weather or other factors, the total number of riders will vary per day - and your number may not come up until the second, or rarely the third day.
-However, a high number does not necessarily preclude you getting aboard sooner, because we load passengers from those WAITING at the combine loading site, and participants with lower numbers may opt to watch from the sidelines.
-Regardless of your Combine Ticket Number (and barring any unforeseen mechanical problems or inclement weather conditions), all participants should have the opportunity to ride the combine if so inclined.
+However, a high number does not necessarily preclude you getting aboard sooner, because we load passengers from those WAITING at the combine loading site, and participants with a lower number may opt to watch from the sidelines.
+Regardless of your Combine Ticket Number (and barring any unforeseen mechanical problems or inclement weather conditions) all participants should have the opportunity to ride the combine if so inclined.

-Your best views of the rails will be from the field and not aboard the combine: think bumpy pelagic trip.
+IMPORTANT: Your best views of the rails will be from the field and not aboard the combine: think bumpy pelagic trip.
 All participants are strongly encouraged to attend field days regardless of high pass number to watch for Yellow Rails.
-Although Yellow Rails can be quite numerous, some years they are scarcer, and not all fields are created equally - we don't want anyone to miss their Yellow Rail.
+Although Yellow Rails can be quite numerous, some years they are scarcer and because not all fields are created equally - we don't want anyone to miss their opportunity to see a Yellow Rail.
 ATVs may also be available at the fields to get closer to the action.